Danangjoyoo/python-worker/README.md

 # python-worker
 [![Downloads](https://static.pepy.tech/personalized-badge/python-worker?period=total&units=international_system&left_color=black&right_color=orange&left_text=Downloads)](https://pepy.tech/project/python-worker)

+---
+## Description
+A package to simplify the thread declaration directly either by using decorator or pass it through function.
+It also allows you to stop the running thread (worker) from any layer

+---

 ## Installation
 ```
 pip install python-worker
 ```

+---

-## Description
+## Changelogs
-A package to simplify the thread declaration directly either by using decorator or pass it through function.
-It also allows you to stop the running thread (worker) from any layer
+- v1.8:
+  - Refactoring codes
+  - flexible `worker` declaration
+- v1.9:
+  - Added Asynchronous Worker for coroutine function using `@async_worker` decorator
+- v1.10:
+  - Added `overload` typehints for `worker` and `async_worker`
+  - Added `restart` feature for worker
+- v2.0:
+  - Added `process` worker to enable run your function in different GIL (Global Interpreter Lock) which could give you a performance boost

 ---
 ## Basic Guide